Summary

 Background

+By definition, BNG is 'an approach to development that leaves the natural environment in a measurably better state than before’.
 Eligible developments are now required to provide 10% BNG on site, and where this is not possible it will need to be provided offsite, or as a last resort can be provided via purchase of national biodiversity credits from the government.
+This has created a market for BNG units whereby unit providers or habitat banks sell 'offsite' units to developers who can't meet the mandatory 10% uplift on their development site ('onsite').

 BNG in the LCR